 -

-Severe and treatment-resistant migraine in particular significantly increases costs and burden.
+Especially severe and treatment-resistant migraine significantly increases costs and burden.

 Frequently Asked Questions (FAQ)

-According to the study, the prevalence of migraine was 4.8–6.3% of working-age people, and 79% of patients were women.
+According to the study, the prevalence of migraine was 4.8–6.3% of working-age individuals, and 79% of patients were women.

-Migraine patients had an average of 1.8 times more days off work per year than controls.
-In severe, treatment-resistant migraine, the number of days off work per year was even more than 30.
+Migraine patients had, on average, 1.8 times more sick leave days per year than controls.
+In severe, treatment-resistant migraine, sick leave days were even over 30 per year.

 The most common comorbidities were depression (13%), anxiety (14%), sleep disorders (17%), and acute respiratory infections (over 70%).